reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 Subscribe to data science newsletters.
 Here's a list of [7 awesome data science newsletters to keep you informed](https://www.dataquest.io/blog/data-science-newsletters/).

-**Read your emails.**  Meetup groups and newsletters regularly post job opportunities that are more "real" than the postings that appear in the well known job boards such as LinkedIn, Indeed, etc.
+**Read your emails.**  Meetup groups and newsletters regularly post job opportunities that are more "real" than the postings that appear in the well known job boards such as LinkedIn, Glassdoor, Indeed, etc.

 ## Managing Expectations